havarunner/havarunner/README.md

 Note that HavaRunner does not guarantee that the sequential tests are run in the order they are defined in the class.
 This will become a problem to you, if your tests do depend on each other.
-It is a good practice to write independent test cases.
+All in all, it is a good practice to write independent test cases.

 #### Fine-tuning sequentiality